qqibrow/qqibrow.github.io/_posts/2015-06-17-Auto-Generate-Protobuf-Definitions-Using-Clang-Libraries.md

 // double, b
 // String, c
 {% endhighlight %}
 The whole thing could be suprisingly simple in Java, but unfortunately, I am using C++.
-Unlike java or python, C++ doesn’t provide native support for reflection(why? short answer. required big change and not top priority. [checkout this](http://stackoverflow.com/questions/359237/why-does-c-not-have-reflection) ) There are [ ways to use reflection](http://stackoverflow.com/questions/41453/how-can-i-add-reflection-to-a-c-application).
-One of them is boost::type_traits and it requires a refactor of code using this feature.
+Unlike java or python, C++ doesn’t provide native support for reflection(why? short answer: it requires big change and is not top priority. [checkout this](http://stackoverflow.com/questions/359237/why-does-c-not-have-reflection) ) There are [ ways to use reflection](http://stackoverflow.com/questions/41453/how-can-i-add-reflection-to-a-c-application).
+One of them is boost::type_traits and it requires a big refactor of code using this feature.
 That’s doable but personally I think that’s even difficulty than the regex solution.
 You have to learn one additional libraries and also have to be very careful when it comes to dependencies between classes.
 ## Clang AST

 Clang AST provide compiler level APIs to explore C++ classes and functions.
 It is much much more difficult than I expected, but I learnt a lot in this journey.